-Herd immunity by mass vaccination offers the potential to end the COVID-19 pandemic, but high levels of vaccine hesitancy threaten this goal.
-In a cross-country experimental survey analysis of vaccine hesitant respondents in Latin America, we tested how five features of mass vaccination campaigns – the vaccine’s producer, efficacy, endorser, distributor, and uptake – shifted willingness to take a COVID-19 vaccine.
-We find that citizens preferred Western-produced vaccines, but were highly influenced by simple messages about efficacy.
+Herd immunity by mass vaccination offers the potential to substantially limit the continuing spread of COVID-19, but high levels of vaccine hesitancy threaten this goal.
+In a cross-country analysis of vaccine hesitant respondents across Latin America in January 2021, we experimentally tested how five features of mass vaccination campaigns---the vaccine’s producer, efficacy, endorser, distributor, and current population uptake rate---shifted willingness to take a COVID-19 vaccine.
+We find that citizens preferred Western-produced vaccines, but were highly influenced by information about factual efficacy.
 Vaccine hesitant individuals responded to vaccine messengers with medical expertise over political, religious, or media elite endorsements.
-Citizen trust in foreign governments, domestic leaders, and state institutions mediated the effects of the campaign features on vaccine acceptance.
-These findings inform the design of unfolding mass inoculation campaigns.
+Citizen trust in foreign governments, domestic leaders, and state institutions moderated the effects of the campaign features on vaccine acceptance.
+These findings can help inform the design of unfolding mass inoculation campaigns.

-"Teaching the Hidden Curriculum in Political Science" (with Colleen Wood).
-R&R at PS: Political Science & Politics.
+With Colleen Wood.
+Accepted at PS: Political Science & Politics.

 Bloody turf wars and cycles of violent retribution dominate reports on the relationships among gangs.
 However, these organized criminal groups also form truces that allow them to peacefully co-exist within their delimited territories.
 This paper adopts bargaining theory and proposes that gangs escalate violence following shocks to their relative coercive capacity.
 This uptick in violence proves more likely when the gangs are more factionalized and less rooted in their neighborhoods.
 Our empirical strategy leverages one particular shock – access to firearms following a Wisconsin gun control repeal – to understand how changes in this coercive input upset the existing balance of power among Chicago’s street gangs and shaped homicidal violence in the urban arena.
 This paper has implications for scholarship on bargaining and war, organized crime, and arms control.